 1 – #DIV/0 Error

-This excel error of #DIV/0 comes when we work with an excel spreadsheet formula which divides two values in a formula and the divisor (the number being divided by) is zero.
+#DIV/0 error comes when we work with an spreadsheet formula which divides two values in a formula and the divisor (the number being divided by) is zero.
 It stands for divide by zero error.

 Here, in the above image, we can see that number 90 is being divided by 0, that is why we get #DIV/0 error.